-The course consists of a combination of lectures, seminars and group work and requires a significant portion of self-study on the part of students.

-assessment for the course will be continuous and is carried throughout the different activities of the course.
+The course consists of a combination of lectures, seminars, and computer labs, and requires a significant portion of self-study on the part of students.
+Assessment for the course will be continuous and is carried throughout the different activities of the course.

-The course workload is 200 hours equivalent to 7,5 ECTS (40 hours per week equivalent to 1,5 ECTS).
+The course workload is 200 hours equivalent to 7,5 ECTS.